empear-analytics/codescene-kubernetes/README.md

 `kubernetes.io/ingress.class: istio`

+##SSL Termination
-As a final note, if you terminate your SSL at the LB, then make sure it supports http to https redirection (AWS, Azure) If not, then you need to handle the https redirection at the ingress controller.
+If your installation terminates SSL at the LB, then make sure it supports http to https redirection (AWS, Azure) If not, then you need to handle the https redirection at the ingress controller.
 With Istio in GKE, for example, it would look like this
 ```
 spec: